OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

         // Get the source and destination for edge E in terms of unit ids.
         // This means relating them to the entries in the units table
         // in the database.
 These are the values used in the conversions table.
-        // TODO Figure out how to encode this info in the graph and get it back. edgeSourceId = the unit id for the source of E edgeDestinationId = the unit id for the destination of E {newSlope, newIntercept, newSuffix} = conversionValues(edgeSourceId, edgeDestinationId)
+        // Figure out how to encode this info in the graph and get it back - done in actual code. edgeSourceId = the unit id for the source of E edgeDestinationId = the unit id for the destination of E {newSlope, newIntercept, newSuffix} = conversionValues(edgeSourceId, edgeDestinationId)